-Individual Power Down and Reset for the Transmitter and Receiver
+Individual Power-Down and Reset for the Transmitter and Receiver

 Stratix II GX transceivers offer a power saving advantage with their ability to shut off functions that are not needed.
 The device can individually reset the receiver and transmitter blocks and the PLLs.
 The Stratix II GX device can either globally or individually power down and reset the transceiver.
-Table $2{\text -}16$ shows the connectivity between the reset signals and the Stratix II GX transceiver blocks.
-These reset signals can be controlled from the FPGA or pins.
+Table 2-19 shows the connectivity between the reset signals and the Stratix II GX transceiver blocks.